scrapinghub/frontera/docs/source/topics/frontier-api.rst

 Another ways of using the frontier
 ==================================

-Communication with the frontier can also be done through other mechanisms such as an http API or a queue system.
+Communication with the frontier can also be done through other mechanisms such as a HTTP API or a queue system.
 These functionalities are not available for the time being, but hopefully will be included in future versions.